Fill form to unlock content

 Rank-and-file employees, as well as the C-suite, are on the front lines of protecting your company from ransomware attacks and all other cyber incidents.
 To ensure employees stay vigilant, there must be a cultural shift regarding the approach to cybersecurity.

 In the past, cyber risks were viewed as being solely an IT issue.
 But today, the risks are too great for one team to handle.
 Both leaders and employees need to adopt a risk control mentality in their day-to-day job, which often means slowing down to take an extra moment before opening an email or attachment, to make sure it’s safe.

-Cybersecurity and phishing training also need to be creative, exciting and engaging and not punitive.
+Cyber security and phishing training also need to be creative, exciting and engaging and not punitive.
 Such training is too often a one-and-done event during new employee onboarding instead of occurring multiple times a year for the entire workforce.
-Practice is key: as with any other skill, employees’ ability to identify risks (and attention given to cybersecurity overall) diminishes with the time that passes between trainings.

 The most prepared organizations use an online platform that’s gamified, to engage employees in learning about high-risk areas and what happens if they click on certain links.